Comment on page

 Learn how to deploy your first federated graph and integrate it with your Cosmo Router.

 Head over to cosmo.wundergraph.com and create an account.
-Once you are in, your free trial period begins.
+Once you are in, your are on the Developer Plan with 10 million requests for free.

 To better understand your use case and ensure that the onboarding process is as smooth as possible, please prepare the following information: